DevExpress/obsolete-devextreme-examples/requirejs-angular/README.md

 # DevExtreme with RequireJS and AngularJS example

 This project demonstrates how to use DevExtreme widgets loading only modules with the required functionality.
 This demo shows the dxButton widget with the alert dialog as an example.
-Here, the AngularJS approach is used.
+Here, the [AngularJS](https://angularjs.org/) approach is used.
+The example uses [RequireJS](http://requirejs.org/) to load scripts on demand.

 ## Getting Started